firesidefiction/firesidefiction.github.io/_posts/2017-12-05-mirrors-in-the-valley.md

 The R.Plica resembles a microwave roomy enough for a person.
 The Synthalmus laboratory, a few floors beneath the penthouse, has 20 of these 3D printers running in sync.

 And the custom-built Blu.Print can only be described as an electronic sarcophagus.
 It feeds instructions to R.Plicas, based on MRI scans and genetic mapping.
-Kali, lying on a nearby nearby, has a translucent sheet draped over her.
+Kali, lying on a table nearby, has a translucent sheet draped over her.
 It just emphasizes her nakedness.

 “What’s your favorite story of the goddess?”
 Braithwaite asks her.